What is community energy

 The community energy business model relies on a government renewable subsidy – the feed in tarif – that pays generators for each unit of clean energy that they generate.

 Over time feed in tariffs have fallen – from 42p on a domestic install in 2011, to 3p today.
-This is how it was intended: FITs are a regressive subsidy to stimulate the market and so prices get chaper.
+This is how it was intended: FITs are a regressive subsidy to stimulate the market so prices get cheaper.

 The Community energy business model is changing

-The UK Feed in Tariff scheme is due to close next year.
-And since costs have now fallen to the point where solar is is competetive with other technologies, the Feed in Tariff has come full circle – acheiving the goal of making itself obselete.
+The UK Feed in Tariff scheme closed in April 2019.
+And since costs have now fallen to the point where solar is competitive with other technologies, the Feed in Tariff has come full circle – acheiving the goal of making itself obselete.

 This also means changes to the community energy business model.
 Instead of relying on subsidies, community energy investment must rely on selling electricity directly to the market.